 Entry-Level Professional Master of Arts Degree

-In order to be considered for the Entry-Level Professional Master’s Program at the University of Southern California, applicants must complete the OTCAS application and the program specific requirements through OTCAS for the University of Southern California.
+In order to be considered for the Entry-Level Professional Master’s Program at the University of Southern California, you must complete the OTCAS application and the program specific requirements through OTCAS for the University of Southern California.
 The OTCAS application must be completed and verified prior to the date below.
 We recommend that you submit your OTCAS application at least three weeks prior to the deadline, as transcripts and other application materials may take three weeks or more to be processed by OTCAS.
 All application materials, including official GRE score reports must be received in order for your application to be reviewed.
 Please plan accordingly.
 The application deadline is:

 - November 30th